-Currently is the academic chair of the International graduate program in Animal Sciences and a member of Israel Endocrine Society committee.
-Professor Meidan’s research interests are centred around corpus luteum function, the processes that govern its formation (mainly hypoxia and angiogenesis) and those related to its demise where her laboratory unravelled the roles of thrombospondins, TGFB1 and serpin1.
+Currently Professor Meidan is the academic chair of the International Graduate Program in Animal Sciences and a member of Israel Endocrine Society committee.
+Her research interests are centred around corpus luteum function, the processes that govern its formation (mainly hypoxia and angiogenesis) and those related to its demise where her laboratory unravelled the roles of thrombospondins, TGFB1 and serpin1.

 |Tom Moore, MVB, MSc, PhD, MRCVS